 User Score

-As Luffy’s group is relentlessly pursued by Uta and the concertgoers, they cross paths with Gordon, Uta’s adoptive father and former king of Elegia.
-Gordon reveals that he raised Uta to be a gifted musician, shielding her from the outside world.
-However, as she gained international fame, she began to learn about the suffering inflicted on her fans by pirates, which ultimately led her to vow to put an end to the Pirate Era.
+As Luffy and his comrades navigate the chaos, they encounter Gordon, Uta’s adoptive father and former king of Elegia.
+Gordon reveals that Uta’s sheltered upbringing was designed to protect her from the darkness of the outside world.
+However, as Uta achieved worldwide fame, she became aware of the suffering caused by pirates, compelling her to vow to eradicate the Pirate Era.

 © 2024 What's After the Movie?.
 All rights reserved.